digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 error.
 For instance, one cannot change a record type into a variant type.

-Non-serializable data types are inexistent from the point-of-view of the upgrade validity check.
+Non-serializable data types are inexistent from the point of view of the upgrade validity check.
 Turning a non-serializable data type into a serializable one amounts to adding a new data type, which is valid.
 Turning a serializable data type into a non-serializable one amounts to